Get Help From a Firearms Attorney Near You

 - Denial of your application for an immigration visa, green card, or citizenship, and deportation to your home country if you are not a U.S. citizen

-If you or a family member has been charged with a handgun or firearm offense, Hessler Law provides experienced Indiana criminal defense and can help you fight the charge and protect your rights.
+If you or a family member has been charged with a handgun or firearm offense, Hessler Law has experienced firearm lawyers that can help you fight the charge and protect your rights.

 Indiana has numerous and complicated statutes about the ownership, possession, carrying, sales, and use of firearms.
 Some of the most common types of charges we see related to handguns and firearms include: